nie-ine/e-editiones/ontology-modeling.markdown

 The ontologies are directly accessible (dereferenceable) with their namespace IRI.

 ### Development Tools
-Ontologies, and also SPARQL queries and N3-rules, are created with the text editor [Sublime Text and plug-ins](https://www.sublimetext.com/), and tested on syntax and logic consistency with the open source [EYE machine reasoner](https://github.com/josd/eye) and the [editor Protégé](https://protege.stanford.edu/).
+Ontologies, and also SPARQL queries and N3-rules, are created with the text editor [Sublime Text and plug-ins](https://www.sublimetext.com/), and tested on syntax and logic consistency with the open source **EYE machine reasoner** ([De Roo 2020](https://github.com/josd/eye); see also [N3-rule-based machine reasoning](/n3-rule-based-machine-reasoning)) and the **editor Protégé** [(Stanford University 2020)](https://protege.stanford.edu/).
 The latter is particularly useful for offering a quick overview of merged ontologies to detect logical flaws, e.g. in subsumption or sub-property relations, or semantic shortcuts (gaps).

 <!---iterative epistemological hermeneutic process (Pierazzo 2015)--->